 Since Definition Items and some Content Items in Sitecore are created and managed in the development environment and, given the Common Closure Principle (“what changes together should live together”), we need not only to make it obvious which items in Sitecore belong to which modules, but also to manage and version the items alongside the code in these modules.

-Now, for connecting items with modules in Sitecore, we use a basic convention-based approach, where Definition Items are placed in folders according to which the layers and module they belong to.
+For connecting items with modules in the Sitecore tree, we use a basic convention-based approach, where Definition Items are placed in folders according to which the layers and module they belong to.
 This applies to the items that belong to the typical configuration areas in Sitecore such as:

 Managing the Definition Items along with the business logic that uses them poses a technical challenge, as the items are physically stored in the Sitecore SQL databases while the business logic in code files are stored on disk.
 For this challenge, the Sitecore concept of serialization comes in handy.

 Serialization allows items in the databases (typically in the Master and Core database) to be written to disk in a text-based format and subsequently restored into a database.
 Sitecore provides the Sitecore TDS Visual Studio plugin which allows you to serialize and source control Sitecore items within a Visual Studio project.